 DETERMINANT INDICATOR SCORE COMMENTS 9.
-Are there regular drills with staff, students and/or parents?[YES = 1; NO = 0] 0 Not reported.
+Are there regular drills with staff, students and/or parents?
+[YES = 1; NO = 0] 0 Drills have been conducted in past years but have not been done recently.
+These included fire and earthquake drills.
 Information and Skills 10.
 Is the school able to manage an event independently if help is not immediately available?
 E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 Fire extinguishers and first aid kits are available.
-11. Does the school have reserve water storage with adequate supply for at least 3 days?[YES = 1; NO = 0] 1 The cistern reportedly has a 3 1/2 day capacity.
+[YES = 1; NO = 0] 1 A fire extinguisher and 2 first aid kits are available.
+A full-time nurse is present on staff.
+11. Does the school have reserve water storage with adequate supply for at least 3 days?
+[YES = 1; NO = 0] 1 It was reported that one truck load does not fill the cistern and can last for about one week.
+There are also 2 additional storage tanks.
 Infrastructure and Technology 12.
-Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 1 Antigua is drought prone as such water conservation is innately practiced.
+Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
+[YES = 1; NO = 0] 1 Antigua is drought prone as such water conservation is innately practiced.
 13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 14.
-Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 0 15.
-Is there back up electrical power?
+Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 0 Even though there are solar panels at the school, it is not understood whether this power is fed to the grid and/or benefits the school directly.
+The school reports that they still experience power outages.
+15. Is there back up electrical power?
 [YES = 1; NO = 0] 0 16.
 Does the school employ other green practices?
-E.g. recycling, greenhouse/garden, green policy etc?[YES = 1; NO = 0] 0
+E.g. recycling, greenhouse/garden, green policy etc?
+[YES = 1; NO = 0] 1 There is a school garden.
+The school has also recently been adopted by Sandals Foundation and JCI Antigua and there are plans in place to do more greening initiatives.